 - Develop an electronic reporting system that links its website to the existing maintenance program.
-This will include an automatic email response when the problem is fixed; as part of the current intranet project. - Keep current on technology upgrades, best management practices, and training. - Improve irrigation cycles and timing. - Restrict permitted use on sports fields to reduce usage and thus reduce/modify field refurbishments with less intensive water use. - Hire additional staff with primary duties for water conservation.
+This will include an automatic email response when the problem is fixed. - Keep current on technology upgrades, best management practices, and training. - Improve irrigation cycles and timing. - Restrict permitted use on sports fields to reduce usage and thus reduce/modify field refurbishments with less intensive water use. - Hire additional staff with primary duties for water conservation.